What Is the PIPEDA Compliance Checklist for Canadian Websites?

 Action: Ensure sensitive data collection uses explicit opt-in.

-Don't bundle consents together.
+No. Don't bundle consents together.
 If you collect data for multiple purposes, get separate consent for each.

 Example: